tshelburne/leonidas-sinatra/README.md

 First, create at least one handler for commands in your system (I'm going to use Coffeescript, because it's so nice):

-    class PeasantHitHandler
+    Handler = require "leonidas/commands/handler" # require is made available automatically by using this library

+    class PeasantHitHandler extends Handler # gives you automatic testing by command name

-      constructor: (@app)-> # this is temporary - I would much rather be passing in @peasants, but object duplication in Javascript is tricky
+      constructor: (@client)-> # this is temporary - I would much rather be passing in @peasants

-      handles: (command)->
-        command.name == "peasant-hit"
+        @name = "peasant-hit" # this will be tested against by #handles - for more customized conditions, override handles

       run: (command)->
         peasantId = command.data.peasantId
-        ... find peasant in @app.state by peasantId peasant.status = "humbled"
+        ... find peasant in @client.state by peasantId peasant.status = "humbled"

 Then, create a client for your app (this represents a single command source, with it's own id and state):

+    Client = require "leonidas/client"
     var client = new Client("clientId", { peasants: [ ... ] })

 Now you can create a Commander (I would suggest using the default configuration, unless you need custom functionality in the nitty gritty):

+    Commander = require "leonidas/commander"
     var supremeRuler = Commander.default(client, [ new PeasantHitHandler() ], "http://mydomain.com/my/sync/url")

 With the commander you can start and stop syncing and issue commands to your heart's content: